striblab/mn-elections-api/README.md

 The `--output` option can be used to specific where the local results are stored (see `results` command).
 The `--version` flag will put the results in a timestamp path, for example: `path/to/elections/20131105/_versions/UNIX_TIMESTAMP`.

+**NOTE:** The publish command will delete things on S3.
+This is good because we dont' want old or inaccurate data to be avilable through the "API".
+But, this means that if you do `--version` then a non-version publish, the version data will be deleted.
+This means, you should put the versioned data in a different place.

 #### `setup` command

 `setup` will setup the supplemental source, i.e. the Airtable, with the contests from the election.
 Unfortunately it is necessary to setup the tables and columns in the Airtable Base manually.